banool/diary-django/README.md

 # Django Diary
 This is an exact replica of the diary from my ftp webspace using Django.
 The link format is the same, the markdown is rendered into HTML in the exact same way, and the index looks exactly the same.

+I don't intend for anyone else to use this, it's got too many weird little details specific to my set up.

 ## How to setup
 1. Clone this repo and the [original diary](https://github.com/banool/diary).
 2. `cd` into the directory for this repo and run `ln -s ~/diary/scripts/prefilter.py && ln -s ~/diary/scripts/filter.py`.